libAtoms/QUIP/README.md

     into library form, and then follow the instructions in the [LAMMPS documentation](http://lammps.sandia.gov/doc/pair_quip.html).
 You need at least 11 Aug 2017 version or later.

+### Mac OS

+We do not recommend Apple-shipped compilers and python, and we do not test compatibility with them.
+Either use MacPorts or Homebrew to obtain GNU compilers, and also use the python from there or Anaconda.
+As of this edit, gcc-8.1 produces as internal compiler error, but gcc-4.6 through to gcc-7 is fine.